Itelina/Itelina.github.io/_posts/2015-8-9-Identifying-Diabetic-Patients.md

 ![alt text](../images/diabetesresults2.png "Diabetes Results 2")

-Now ... time to go exercise ... with my new-found understanding of what causes diabetes ...
+Now that we understand what causes diabetes ... time to exercise??? *cue to nag husband :)